 The technologies we support include: solar portable lights, home systems, and mini-grid projects, small hydropower projects and mini-grids, anaerobic digestion/biogas installation, gasifier-powered mini-grids, efficient cookstoves and biomass briquettes.

-To support local micro-enterprises, we have a strong understanding of fundamental business models and technologies, an ability to support entrepreneurs with varying degrees of sophistication, and experience in facilitating financing and market partnerships.
+Micro-enterprises: we have a strong understanding of fundamental business models and technologies, an ability to support entrepreneurs with varying degrees of sophistication, and experience in facilitating financing and market partnerships.
 We have solid knowledge of lending requirements and applicability of grant mechanisms, both of which are critical in supporting these businesses.

-To support larger, more sophisticated businesses, we leverage the intellectual capital, creativity, market expertise, and the professional execution capability of our experienced team, all of whom have previously worked in other successful commercial, finance and technology ventures.
+SMEs: we leverage the intellectual capital, creativity, market expertise, and the professional execution capability of our experienced team, all of whom have previously worked in other successful commercial, finance and technology ventures.
 We are well equipped to support innovative, high-growth, and dynamic companies financed by investors with ambitions to scale.

-To support electricity project developers, we bring a specialist skillset including first-hand experience in seeing projects through to completion.
+Project developers: we bring a specialist skillset including first-hand experience in seeing projects through to completion.
 We help parties recognize and understand real versus perceived obstacles and how to advance projects towards financial close and commissioning, particularly those that involve complex technologies, multi-party financing, and interaction with regulators.